Defence industry of India: Involvement of arms dealers and middlemen

 Several other individuals have also been alleged arms dealers or arms agents.
 This includes Abhishek Verma, whose parents Shrikant Verma and Veena Verma both were Rajya Sabha MPs for 3 decades.
 He was directly involved in 2 deals of the Indian military, being the Scorpene Submarines purchase by the Indian Navy in 2005.
 Verma was also accused by the CBI in Rheinmetall Air Defence scandal in 2012.
 Verma was arrested by the CBI for violating the Official Secrets Act, but in 2017, Verma was discharged by the courts due to lack of evidence against him.
 In January 2025 after his exoneration, Verma joined full time politics as Chief Coordinator of Shiv Sena a Hindu Right Wing party which is a member of ruling NDA coalition at the centre.
 Another individual accused of being an arms dealer is Sanjay Bhandari, who fled to the United Kingdom in 2016, and is currently fighting an extradition case, as the Indian Government wants Bhandari extradited to India, to face charges of money laundering and tax evasion.
 The CBI also accused Mohinder Singh Sahni of being an arms dealer, during an investigation probe into him.

+Another is Sushen Mohan Gupta, who (according to the INSAF Bulletin) had received Rs.
+1818 billion from more than 15 deals including Turbomeca, purchase of Dassault Mirages, purchase of Dassault Rafales, AugustaWestland VVIP helicopters, SpetsTechnoExport for upgrades to Ka-25 and Mi-17 helicopters, as well as MiG-21 and Su-30 jets, Elbit Systems for surveillance, Sukhoi missile warning systems (a deal between the Israeli defence ministry and Elisra Group), 56 navy helicopters to receive upgrades, three deals for spares for Antonov aircraft and more.

 In addition to this, non-Indian citizens have also been accused of allegedly giving bribes and kickbacks to influence defence deals in India.
 For example, Christian Michel, a British citizen, who was extradited to India from the United Arab Emirates in 2018.
 Michel has been accused by the CBI and the Enforcement Directorate, of being one of the middlemen in the 2013 Indian helicopter bribery scandal, and has been in judicial custody in India for over five years, with his bail being denied by the Indian courts.